statamic/docs/content/collections/docs/upgrade-guide.md

 ## Breaking Changes: Core

 First, let's look at the breaking changes on the core application side.
-These would be changes affecting the control panel, front-end, cli, and generally anything that doesn't require custom PHP.
+These are changes affecting the control panel, front-end, cli, and generally anything that doesn't require custom PHP.

 ### General